dertuxmalwieder/yaydl/README.md

 * No output quality choice. `yaydl` assumes that you have a large hard drive and your internet connection is good enough, or else you would stream, not download.
 * No complex filters.
 This is a downloading tool.
 * No image file support.
 Videos only.

-## Missing features (patches are welcome)

-* `yaydl` currently ignores video meta data (except the title) unless they are a part of the video file.
-* Playlists are not supported yet.

 ## How to install